Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 - Brunson is the Knicks' top assist man (6.2 per game), and he produces 24 points and 3.5 rebounds.

-- The Knicks get 19.6 points, 5 rebounds and 2.8 assists per game from RJ Barrett.
+- RJ Barrett gives the Knicks 19.6 points, 5 rebounds and 2.8 assists per contest.
+He also averages 0.4 steals and 0.2 blocked shots.

 Top Performers (Last 10 Games)